ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

 Deploy a new instance of component `TYPE`.

-The difference between `deploy` and `add` or `init` commands is that deploy will check and create the Geneos directory hierarchy if required, then download and/or install packages for the component type and add the instance, optionally starting it.
+The difference between `deploy` and `add` or `init` commands is that `deploy` will check and create the Geneos directory hierarchy as required, then download and/or install packages for the component type and add the instance, optionally starting it.

 This allows you to create an instance without having to worry about initialising the set-up and so on.
 The name if the instance can be given on the command line as `NAME` but defaults to the hostname of the system.